 Additionally, shopping cart abandonment impacts data collection because ecommerce store owners cannot tell which of their customers were just messing with them, and which actually had a bad user experience.

-Shopping cart abandonment also affects a company’s digital campaign spend because retailers will often reach out to potential buyers with a retargeting campaign.
+Shopping cart abandonment effects also impact a company’s digital campaign spend because retailers will often reach out to potential buyers with a retargeting campaign.

 How To Decrease Shopping Cart Abandonment